Managing Neuropathy Pain

 Peripheral Neuropathy Sciatica

 Peripheral neuropathy sciatica is classified as a pseudo-sciatica that mimics traditional sciatic nerve pain traveling down the lower back into both legs and down to the feet.
 This pain may be intermittent in the beginning but is known to progress to a chronic state.
 Pain treatment will be the same course as peripheral neuropathy.
 While true sciatica occurs from problems arising from the compression of the nerve root source of the sciatic nerve, peripheral neuropathy pseudo-sciatica stems from the smaller nerves which branch out throughout the body into the lower extremities.
 These nerves control the motor and sensory needs.
-Early published superficial siderosis case reports often referenced Bilateral sciatica as a symptom but Overview Peripheral neuropathy sciatica is a pseudo-sciatica... is a more accurate description.
+Early published superficial siderosis case reports often referenced Bilateral sciatica as a symptom but Overview Pseudo-sciatica related to peripheral neuropathy is...
+More is a more accurate description.

 Managing The Pain